Sydney Coordinated Adaptive Traffic System: History

-SCATS was developed in Sydney, Australia by the Department of Main Roads (a predecessor of Transport for NSW) in 1975.
 It began to be used in Melbourne in 1982, Adelaide, South Australia in 1982 and Western Australia in 1983.

+In 2003, the RTA developed an Oral History with a section on traffic management, which included recordings of Peter Lowrie discussing SCATS.

+SCATS 6.9.4 included the SCATS Spatial Data Interface (SSDI) to replace SCATS Picture, and included hooks to support SPaP and MAP Messages.

 It is also used in New Zealand, Hong Kong, Shanghai, Guangzhou, Amman, Tehran, Dublin, Rzeszów, Gdynia, Central New Jersey, in part of Metro Atlanta, and Cebu City, among several other places.
 In Hong Kong, SCATS is currently adopted in the area traffic control systems at Hong Kong Island, Kowloon, Tsuen Wan and Shatin.

 The system may be referred to by an alternative name in a specific installation.
 However, since deployment outside Australia, New Zealand and Singapore, localised names do not appear to be commonly used.
 The following are some local alternative names that have been or are in use: